The blog highlights the blockchain potential for the automotive supply chain, its mechanics, strength, and what it could mean for investors.

-Customers and suppliers can manage payments inside the supply chain by using cryptocurrencies instead of depending on EDI.
-It would also increase productivity and reduce the chance of missing goods with correct record keeping.
+Customers and suppliers can manage payments inside the supply chain using cryptocurrencies instead of depending on EDI.
+It will also increase productivity and reduce the chance of missing goods with correct record keeping.

 Trusting multiple participants in complex supply chains is crucial for smooth operations.
-For example, if a manufacturer sells his goods with suppliers, he/she should be able to rely on them for upholding safety standards at the factory.
+For example, if a manufacturer sells his goods to suppliers, he/she should be able to rely on them for upholding safety standards at the factory.

 The internet today has security concerns common to us.
 To secure our identity and properties online, we all rely on the "Username / Password" scheme.
-Protection mechanisms used by blockchains use encryption technology.
+Blockchain, on the other hand, uses encryption technology as a protection mechanism.

 In the field of monitoring and testing products and services, a blockchain-based automotive supply chain management system allows for accurate record-keeping and monitoring of provenance as product information is accessible via embedded sensors and RFID tags.

 Delivering real customer value includes a review of existing infrastructure and business processes, as well as solutions that respect protection, confidentiality, and authorization permissions.

 Inbound logistics and blockchain-based manufacturing powered by blockchain smart contract solutions will make the automotive supply chain more efficient.
 The analysis of individual components of an inbound supply chain is currently problematic and vulnerable to errors.